Frequently Asked Questions

 An impacted party is a community member who is directly or indirectly the target of bias which includes but is not limited to words, actions, and/or illustrations.

 If I submit a report is my identity revealed to the alleged party?

 The identity of the impacted party is kept confidential when possible.
 Depending on the act of bias, your name may revealed to assist with addressing the incident appropriately.
-When possible the name of the impacted party is disclosed at the discretion of the individual.
+You will be notified prior to this disclosure.